AguaClara/Textbook/Review/Review_Fluid_Mechanics.rst

 .. seealso:: **Equation in aguaclara:** ``pc.flow_orifice_vert(Diam, Height, RatioVCOrifice)`` Returns flow through a vertical orifice.
 The height parameter refers to height above the center of the orifice.

 There are two configurations for an orifice in the tank holding a fluid: horizontal and vertical.
 These are both displayed in the figure below.
-The orifice equation written is for a horizontal orifice; the equation for flow through vertical orifice equation requires integration or the orifice equation across its height to return the correct flow.
+The orifice equation written is for a horizontal orifice; the equation for flow through a vertical orifice equation requires integration or the orifice equation across its height to return the correct flow.
 This is explored in the Flow Control and Measurement Examples section.

 .. _figure_vertical_and_horizontal_orifices: